smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 - "table_name" : The name of the new table to be created.
 - "text_col" : The name of the column containing the movie review data.
-- "batch_size" : The size of the dataset bundle read during a single train.
-(DEFAULT : 16)
+- "batch_size" : The size of the dataset bundle read during a single train. (default : 16)

 __CONVERT Example__